-05/07/2019Approved Inspector insurance - what you need to know
+04/09/2019Approved Inspector insurance - what you need to know

 The procedure is as follows:

-- If work has started on site, any work not covered by a lawfully issued Final Certificate must - by law - be passed back to your local council to ensure compliance with the Building Regulations.
+- If work has started on site, any work not covered by a Final Certificate must revert to local authority control.
 Only if work has not started then another AI can submit an Initial Notice for the work.

 Dealing with reversions from Approved Inspectors is a statutory duty of local authorities – the Approved Inspector’s ability to trade and the issue of any previously paid fees is outside our remit or control.

 Complaints relating to any Approved Inspector should in the first instance be directed to the individual Approved Inspector and failing that to the designated body CICAIR Ltd.

 Public service building control teams are there to help you throughout this process so that your project can be successfully completed.Was this page useful?